acenet-arc/cloud_from_a_to_z/_episodes/22-day3-heat.md

 It should be noted that Heat is considered to be a fairly advanced topic and might easily have its own dedicated course in order to cover all of its elements in depth.
 However, for the sake of this course, in order to get you started, we will introduce some basic information, illustrate some useful examples which you can execute yourself, and provide additional references that you can explore on your own, should you decide to increase your orchestration knowledge and skills.

 ## Terminology

 There are 5 basic components that make up OpenStack Heat.
 They are as follows:

 - **Resources**: these are cloud objects that will be created or modified during the execution of your template.
 As previously mentioned, resources include key pairs, security groups, security rules, volumes, networks, and virtual machine instances.

-- **Stack**: Heat refers to stacks as collections of cloud resources.
+- **Stacks**: Heat refers to stacks as collections of cloud resources.

 - **Parameters**: Heat uses parameters as a means for allowing users to provide various configuration input during the deployment state of template execution.
 Parameters allow you to reuse your templates in order to construct similar resources with different configuration information.
 For example, if you wanted to deploy 3 instances, you could use the same template but provide different input parameters for instance name, instance type, etc.